 Cat sitting is incredibly rewarding.
 It is absolutely worth being a cat sitter, and not just for the extra money.
 It’s also a fantastic way to meet new cats and be part of a cat-loving community.
 In addition, forming a bond with a cat client and getting to know their owners bring cat sitters huge amounts of satisfaction and joy.
 Cat in a Flat offers the opportunity to book a local cat sitter, so it connects people with cat lovers near them.
 The extra income is a great bonus, but most pet sitters do it for the love of cats.

 How do I start my own pet sitting business?

 Starting a pet sitting business can be challenging.
 The best way to start is through a trusted cat sitting platform such as Cat in a Flat.
 Cat sitters can build their profile, connect with people locally and advertise their availability.
 We also offer a Cat in a Flat Guarantee to protect all cat sitters and cat owners.
 We also ask all of our cat sitters to agree to a Code of Conduct.
-Using a reliable platform that thousands of people trust mean you can start cat sitting with peace of mind.
+Using a reliable platfrom trusted by thousands of people means you can start cat sitting with peace of mind.
 And you have access to hundreds of cat owners who might require your services.

 We look forward to welcoming you as a cat sitter at Cat in a Flat =^.^=